 This was the first year for 12 volt electrics with Oldsmobile dedicating a page in their sales literature to promote the advantages over the old 6 volt systems.
 It was one of the first manufacturers to do so.
 It allowed cars to start more easily and paved the way for more accessories to be made available.

-Power comes from a 303 cubic inch, "Rocket" V8 engine with 4-barrel carburetor producing 165 horsepower.
-This is paired with a 4-speed Hydra-Matic Super Drive automatic transmission which would have cost an additional $178 over the standard 3-speed manual.
+Power comes from a 303 cubic inch, “Rocket” V8 engine with 4-barrel carburetor producing 165 horsepower.
+This is paired with a 4-speed Hydra-Matic Drive automatic transmission which would have cost an additional $178 over the standard 3-speed manual.
 This Eighty-Eight is also equipped with powered windows and front seat control from the factory which was a $131 option.

-Oldsmobile produced 36,824 Super Eighty-Eight 2-door Sedans for the 1953 model year.
-The base price was $2,253 and this car was built in the Wilmington, Delaware assembly plant.
+Oldsmobile produced 36,881 Super Eighty-Eight 2-door Holiday Hardtop for the 1953 model year at a base price of $2,673.
+This car was built in the Lansing, Michigan assembly plant.